reisalex/pyAGADIR/README.md

 ## Usage

-The most simple way to use this package is to import and invoke `predict_alphahelix()` where `result.helical_propensity` is the probability that each residue is the alpha-helical conformation (list of floats) and `result.percent_helix` is the mean helical propensity (probability) for the full peptide (float):
+The most simple way to use this package is to import and invoke `predict_alphahelix()` where `result.helical_propensity` is the probability that each residue is the α-helical conformation (list of floats) and `result.percent_helix` is the mean helical propensity (probability) for the full peptide (float):
 ```python
 >>> from pyagadir import predict_alphahelix
 >>> result = predict_alphahelix('ILKSLEEFLKVTLRSTRQT')